 Introduction

-Communication is part of our daily life.
-It was crucial in our species' evolution and the transformation of neurobiological capacities, so it is as inherent to our bodies as our senses.
-In fact, psychologists and evolutionary neuroscientists argue that communication generated the brain's level of complexity and sophistication from Neanderthals to the present day (Märtin & Boeck, 2012).
-This allowed a transformation of relational codes, from the exchange of guttural sounds to the sophisticated symbolic construction of the reality we share daily (Dunbar, 2001).
+Communication is part of daily life.
+It was crucial in our evolution and the transformation of our neurobiological capacities, and it is as intrinsic to our bodies as our senses.
+Psychologists and evolutionary neuroscientists have argued that communication is responsible for the human brain’s increased level of complexity and sophistication from times of the Neanderthals to the present day (Märtin & Boeck, 2012).
+This increased complexity allowed relational codes to be transformed from an exchange of guttural sounds to the sophisticated symbolic construction of the reality we share daily (Dunbar, 2001).

-Communication is a process that allows us to share realities, from the first pictographs thousands of years ago to the latest messages or videos on social networks.
-The media have changed; however, we continue to do the same as we did thousands of years ago.
-We have been creating narratives from caves to digital platforms to make sense of relationships and manage the emotional effects of daily circumstances (Damasio, 2019; Gazzaniga, 2009).
+Communication is a process that allows us to share realities, from the first pictographs to the latest messages or videos on social networks.
+The media have changed; however, our need for communication has endured over thousands of years.
+From caves to digital platforms, we create narratives to make sense of relationships and manage the emotional effects of daily circumstances (Damasio, 2019; Gazzaniga, 2009).

 The evolution of communication in organizations has been related to the development of societies.
-Gabay (2015) posits that cave drawings and petroglyphs were not simply random or disconnected images.
-They were symbolic structures with different meanings (from war warnings to the representation of significant tribal activities).
-"Similarly, today, brands are symbolic structures representing a product, a lifestyle, specific values" (Gabay, 2015, p.
+Gabay (2015) has posited that cave drawings and petroglyphs were not simply random or disconnected images; rather, they were symbolic structures with different meanings, from warnings of war to the representation of significant tribal activities.
+“Similarly, today, brands are symbolic structures representing a product, a lifestyle, specific values” (Gabay, 2015, p.
 17).

-Communication began to have a scientific status in the middle of the 20th century when the exchange of symbols and meanings captured the interest of organizations, governments, and the media for its massive effects on society.
-These early scientific studies were focused on information and came from engineering or military studies on transmission processes applied to different purposes, including the refinement of artillery marksmanship.
-In those early days, scientific studies were on the track of how much information was needed to "persuade" the "receivers" with a particular message.
-The mathematical model of Communication (Shannon, 1948) focuses on the delivery of messages from one point to another.
-Shannon's model describes data transmission; it does not analyze the delivery of meaning.
-Under this perspective, the first scientific models of communication grew up.
-The purpose of these studies was to refine transmission to influence people's behavior accurately.
-In this sequence, in 1949, (as cited in Smith, 1972, p.
-33) defined communication as "all the processes by which one mind can influence another. "
+Communication began to receive scientific attention in the middle of the 20th century, when the exchange of symbols and meanings captured the interest of organizations, governments, and the media because of the significant effects this had on society.
+Early scientific studies focused on information; such research mainly comprised engineering or military studies on transmission processes, with purposes such as refining artillery marksmanship.
+They aimed to determine how much information was needed to “persuade” the “receivers” of a particular message.
+Shannon’s (1948) mathematical model of communication focuses on the delivery of messages from one point to another.
+However, the model describes data transmission itself; it does not analyze the delivery of meaning.
+The first scientific models of communication were developed based on Shannon’s perspective, and aimed to refine transmission to influence behavior.
+Thus, in 1949, Weaver defined communication as “all the processes by which one mind can influence another” (as cited in Smith, 1972, p.
+33).

-Corporate communication took these first scientific postulates for its initial initiatives.
-However, they soon found limitations in these formulations.
+Corporate communication adopted these scientific postulates for its early initiatives.
+However, limitations of these initiatives soon became clear.
 Societies were growing, and demands were becoming more complex.
-People were not simply receivers of communication; on the contrary, they were developing their own theories about the organization.
-This complex interaction motivated the development of new models to deal with contemporary societies.
-Thus, corporate communication was created as a strategic approach that allowed organizations to strategically address their relationships and share collective realities.
+People were not simply receivers of communication; they were developing their own theories about organizations.
+This complex interaction motivated the development of new models.
+Thus, corporate communication was created as an approach that allowed organizations to address their relationships and strategically share collective realities.

 1.1 Principles and Definitions

-According to van Riel & Fombrun “organizations are networks of people communicating with each other” (2007, p.
-13).
-People share meanings all the time.
-In organizations, communications flow vertically (between hierarchical levels) and horizontally (between colleagues), internally and externally, formally (through official contents and documents), and informally (in spontaneous encounters) (van Riel & Fombrun, 2007, p.
-13).
-For this reason, the quality of communication defines the quality of relationships in organizations because this permanent exchange of meanings influences people's perceptions, emotions, attitudes, and experiences, inside and outside organizations.
+According to van Riel and Fombrun (2007, p.
+13), “organizations are networks of people communicating with each other.”
+People share meanings in myriad ways.
+In organizations, communication flows vertically (between hierarchical levels) and horizontally (between colleagues), internally and externally, and formally (through official contents and documents) and informally (in spontaneous encounters).
+The quality of communication defines the quality of relationships, because the permanent exchange of meanings influences people’s perceptions, emotions, attitudes, and experiences, both within and outside of organizations.